-- For in-class activities, have students jot down thoughts at the end of class on a sheet of paper or large notecard for a “one minute paper”.
+- For in-class activities, have students jot down thoughts at the end of class on a notecard for you to review.

 - At the end of a larger project, or at key points when you have them submit drafts, ask the students for an “assignment wrapper”—a short reflection on the assignment or short answers to a series of questions.

 Information for faculty

 Best practices for designing group projects (Eberly Center, Carnegie Mellon)

 Building Teamwork Process Skills in Students (Shannon Ciston, UC Berkeley)

 Working with Student Teams (Bart Pursel, Penn State)